shahryarjb/shahryarjb/README.md

 ### Hey, I'm Shahryar Tavakkoli 👋

 I have been a software engineer for 9 years.
 My technical career focuses on Elixir, JavaScript, and Typescript.
 I have good experience with ReactJS, NextJS, and Phoenix.
 Elixir is a big part of my daily life for creating high-performance products and APIs.
-As a founder, I've managed a small group of 8 direct and 12 indirect individuals for almost two years.
+As the founder, I've managed a small team of 8 direct people and a total of 12 indirect people for almost two years.
 Our primary operations are in financial systems and the development of content and sales management systems.
 I am interested in Using Elixir OTP for creating fault-tolerant distributed systems and micro-frontend patterns.

 ### Skills for recruiters: